HungryHowies/Zitadel-with-Zabbix-JIT/README.md

 # Zitadel-with-Zabbix-JIT-(Just-In-Time)

 Prerequisite:
-  * Latest Version of Zabbix Server and using HTTPS
+  * Latest Version of Zabbix Server with HTTPS
-  * Zitadel-2.42.11 Self-Hosting and using HTTPS
+  * Zitadel-2.42.11 Self-Hosting with HTTPS
   * Ubuntu 22.0.4

 # Project and Application